homewise-solutions-inc/developer-guides/banners/archive/embed_1_0.md

 ```

 #### Versions
-Homewise will versions time to time introducing new features and bug fixes.
-We recommend that you use the latest version
+Homewise will release versions time to time introducing new features and bug fixes.
+We recommend that you use the latest
-of embed script by changing the version number (e.g `/1.0/embed.js`).
+version of embed script by changing the version number (e.g `/1.0/embed.js`).
 Following table shows available versions.

 | Version | Notes                                                                    |
 |:-------:|--------------------------------------------------------------------------|